Leagify/auction-drafter-schools/README.md

   - The player name
   - The position
   - The auction cost

+# The Leagify NFL Draft Game
++ The goal is to have the most points at the end of the draft.
++ “Team managers” bid on schools
++ Bonus points are provided for picks that are the result of a trade, which adds a little variance to the game.
+The highest scoring coach at the end of the NFL Draft is the winner.
+This game runs once per year, corresponding to the NFL draft.
++ Each school is
++ Schools have athletes.
+Those athletes are drafted in the NFL Draft.
+Those draft picks correspond to a value chart created by Leagify.

 Nice to haves:

-+ We could save the auction CSV result file somewhere on the server for later viewing
++ It would be nice for the "Auction Master" could save the auction CSV result file somewhere on the server for later viewing
 + We could color code the "positions"

 Technologies: